PlayStation Mobile: PlayStation Certified

 At Sony's 2012 Gamescom press conference, it was revealed that the WikiPad gaming tablet would also be PlayStation Certified and that ASUS would also create certified hardware.
 At Sony's Tokyo Game Show 2012 press conference, Fujitsu and Sharp were announced as two more partners.

 A full list of PlayStation Certified devices could be found at PlayStation Mobile download page but has since been removed.

+Legacy

+Following the shut down of PlayStation Mobile, Sony launched a new subsidiary called ForwardWorks in 2016.
+It provided mobile games to users in Japan and the rest of Asia.